 Each pattern category has a wide array of specific patterns that address various automation issues.
 We highly recommend that you commit to heavy case studying and analyze your project before choosing the best test automation pattern.
 For example, complex software with lots of repetitive features should use MBT at least partially.
 On the contrary, applications with fewer features and minor changes to the SUT over the course of development can be tested with maintainable testware easily and without much effort.

-Choose your patterns correctly and save the drain on your budget.
+Choose your automation patterns correctly and save the drain on your budget.